MileHacker Logo

 Afghanistan's national dish.
 Flavorful steamed rice mixed with shredded carrots, raisins, and tender lamb or beef.

-Find it in most local restaurants.
+Find it in nearly all local restaurants.

 Mantoo & Ashak